What will this policy do?

 In the countryside development is generally restricted to uses that need to be located there.
 The plan includes some flexibility for reusing existing buildings, for development which supports the rural economy, and for other uses which need a countryside location.

 What consultation have we done on this issue?

-The First Conversation did not ask a specific question on settlement boundaries, but it did ask how flexible the Local Plan should be towards development of both jobs and homes on the edge of villages.
+The First Conversation did not ask a specific question on settlement boundaries, but it did ask how flexible the should be towards development of both jobs and homes on the edge of villages.
 Responses were mixed.
 Many representors seeking site allocations cited the need for flexibility in order to provide flexibility to deliver the homes that are needed.
 Others, including some parish councils, said that frameworks should be explored more rigorously.
 It was also stated that settlement boundaries help in achieving rural exception sites for affordable housing.